fbaligand/kibana-enhanced-table/README.md

 ## Development

-You can run the osd-enhanced-table plugin in development mode that supports hot code reload.
+You can run the enhanced-table plugin in development mode that supports hot code reload.

 Follow those steps: